gremmie/enigma/enigma/docs/source/overview.rst

    $ pyenigma.py --key-file=keys.txt --start=BLA --text='NIBLFMYMLLUFWCASCSSNVHAZ'
    THEXRUSSIANSXAREXCOMINGX

-The format of the key file can be found in the documentation for pyenigma.py.
+The format of the key file can be found in :doc:`keyfile`.

 Requirements
 ------------